datalad-handbook/book/docs/basics/101-140-filesystem.rst

-Because these code snippets will add many commits to your dataset, we're cleaning up within each segment with common git operations that manipulate the datasets history -- be sure to execute these commands as well.
+Because these code snippets will add many commits to your dataset, we're cleaning up within each segment with common git operations that manipulate the datasets history -- be sure to execute these commands as well (and be sure to be in the correct dataset).

 Renaming files
 ^^^^^^^^^^^^^^